kyma-project/community/concepts/eventing-code-guidelines.md

 **Assertion libraries**:

 Use [stretchr/testify](https://github.com/stretchr/testify) as assertion library.
-The controller integration tests are an exception to this and use [onsi/gomega](https://github.com/onsi/gomega) as an assertion library instead.
+The controller integration tests are an exception to this.
+Use [onsi/gomega](https://github.com/onsi/gomega) as an assertion library for them instead.

 **Mocking libraries**: